I’ve put together this complete travel guide to help you plan your trip to the Dominican Republic!

 Nestled in the heart of the Caribbean, the Dominican Republic is surrounded by the Atlantic Ocean to the north and the Caribbean to the south!

-The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which is shared with the Republic of Haiti.
+It occupies two-thirds of the island of Hispaniola, which is shared with the Republic of Haiti.

 The country is the second-largest in the Caribbean region.